mitranim/prax/docs/html/partials/effects.md

 ```

 This module provides abstractions over the base interface, letting you write
 short, specialised effects.
-All of them are pure higher-order functions, so you
+Most of them are pure higher-order functions, so you
 can design yours for your own needs.

-These utils focus mostly on _data events_: the idea that you should act not on
+These utils focus mostly on _data events_: responding to changes in the
-inbound events themselves, but on changes in the application state.
+application state rather than events.

 Examples on this page show effects as standalone functions, but in an app, you
 should group and pass them to the `App` constructor: